-What live streaming does best is giving brands a direct channel to engage with their audience.
-It pierces the corporate veil and allows genuine connections.
+What live streaming does best is give brands a direct channel to engage with their audience.
+It pierces the corporate veil and enables genuine connections.
 In fact, 80% of people say that they would rather watch a brand video rather than reading its blog.

 Why you need live video marketing

-Live streaming is something that every brand can do regardless of its size.
+Live streaming can be successfully orchestrated by any organization, regardless of its size.
 It can be a great equalizer for small brands.
-It does not require a huge investment in production or technology, but you have to be willing to take some risks and trust others.
+It does not require a huge investment in production or technology, but it will require a willingness to take some risks and trust others.